 - to increase sales of domestic and export beef

-The research allocation of the national check-off is managed by the BCRC and is used to identify and fund research and development of priority for the Canadian beef cattle industry.
+The research allocation of the Canadian Beef Cattle Check-Off is managed by the BCRC and is used to identify and fund research and development of priority for the Canadian beef cattle industry.

 The marketing allocation is managed by Canada Beef to fund their marketing work domestically and in the U.S., as well as oversees.

-The national check-off solely funds research and marketing activities and does not provide any funding to the Canadian Cattlemen’s Association (CCA) for policy and advocacy activities.
+The Canadian Beef Cattle Check-Off solely funds research and marketing activities and does not provide any funding to the Canadian Cattlemen’s Association (CCA) for policy and advocacy activities.
 The CCA is funded separately through provincial organizations, which collect an unrelated check-off to fund lobbying efforts.

 Investment in Research

-While the entire national check-off dollar is collected then transferred from provincial organizations to the marketing and research bodies, the provincial organizations determine the allocation to each.
+While the entire Canadian Beef Cattle Check-Off is collected then transferred from provincial organizations to the marketing and research bodies, the provincial organizations determine the allocation to each.

-On average nationally, the BCRC receives 18 cents of every national check-off dollar.
+On average nationally, the BCRC receives 18 percent of the Canadian Beef Cattle Check-Off.